跳轉至主目錄

 Cost-benefit of scanning

 Scanning for litter size and implementing optimal management of each group increases profitability by an average of $5.55 per ewe scanned, representing a 400% return on investment.
 Scanning for litter size is profitable across all breeds, growing seasons and times of lambing.
-Scanning for pregnancy status only is profitable in most scenarios and is about half as profitable as scanning for litter size, averaging $2.65 per ewe.
+Scanning for only pregnancy status is profitable in most scenarios and is about half as profitable as scanning for litter size, averaging $2.65 per ewe.

 Table 10.2 The increase in farm profit ($ per ewe scanned) from scanning for multiples and implementing optimal management for four regions, three flock types and three times of lambing.